7 Ways To Radically Accept Your Spouse, For A WAY Better Marriage

 5. Take time to self-reflect.

-"If you are constantly asking yourself if you're with the right guy, then YOU are the wrong person for HIM.
+Do you repeatedly ask yourself if you're with the right guy?
+Perhaps then YOU are the wrong person for HIM.

 "The relentless struggle of trying to change your partner is surely likely to backfire.
 Despite all good intention, disapproval prevails, and leaves in its path the ruins of resentment".